 I recently joined the general faculty of the University of Virginia, within the McIntire School of Commerce, as an Assistant Professor and Director of the Galant Center for Entrepreneurship.
 Previously, I was an Assistant Professor at Washington and Lee University, within the Williams School of Commerce, Economics, and Politics.

-My research interest could probably be summed up in a single word: Opportunity.
+My research interest could be summed up in a single word: opportunity.
 I am particularly interested in how opportunity emerges from disruption, as from automation or the Internet.
 This sort of work has implications for theory, policy, and practice.
 As a result, I have been lucky enough to not only publish in academic venues, but also write for and speak in policy and practice venues.
 I have also been interviewed and/or cited by media outlets such as: the Financial Times, National Public Radio, WIRED, Billboard, Congressional Quarterly, and the Guardian.

 In the classroom, I actively mix theory with practice through interactive presentations, case discussions, and simulations.
 Two courses I developed that now travel with me would be Startup (described as “Entrepreneurship 101 meets the Amazing Race”) and Wicked Problems (a critical problem solving and social action course).